 for giving him the revelations that he shared with us throughout his

-angel, yet it is the Holy Spirit who gives the revelation of the things that
+angel; yet it is the Holy Spirit who gives the revelation to us about

-other words, the insight that we receive about the book of Revelation is of
+this book.
+In other words, the book of Revelation is from a different origin

-a different nature than the origin of them, indicating that the message John
+than other writings of the Bible (by a holy angel), indicating that the message John

 received was special.
-This is suggestive that angels will be very much
+This also suggests that angels will be very much

 involved in the fulfillment of endtime prophecy.